 - Saffron: 1 tsp

-Cleaning fresh shrimps: remove the head, than legs, then the shell and definitely remove the black vein that runs through their body by using a tootpick.
+Cleaning fresh shrimps: remove the head, than legs, then the shell and definitely remove the black vein by using a tootpick.
 Once the shrimps are cleaned, rinse them well and gently dry them with kitchen paper.

-Tip: For this recipe you can also use frozen shrimps, which usually have already been cleaned.
-Take them out of the fridge at least couple of hours before.
+If you are going to use frozen shrimps, which usually have already been cleaned, just take them out of the fridge at least couple of hours before.

-Start by cooking Paccheri in a pot of boiling salted water.
+Start by cooking Paccheri in a pot of boiling salted water, save a ladle of cooking water for later.

 Peel the garlic.
-Heat up the oil in a pan and brown the garlic, then remove it from the oil.
+Heat up the oil in a pan and brown the garlic until gilded, remove it.

-Add shrimps to the pan and brown them on both sides on medium heat.
+Add shrimps to the pan and quickly brown them on both sides on low-medium heat.
 Pour in wine and let it simmer.

 Drain paccheri, add them to shrimps sauce in the pan and stir.
 Sprinkle with some freshly ground black pepper, serve.